 An Ecodesign Ready stove or fire burns so cleanly that it produces minimal emissions and yet maintain superb high efficiency levels.

 If you live in an urban area, it is more than likely that you live in a smoke control zone.
 Any stove or fire, including an open fire, can be used in a smoke control area provided only authorised smokeless fuels are burnt.
-Alternatively, you can burn wood as long as a DEFRA-exempt stove or fire is used.
+Alternatively, you can burn wood as long as a DEFRA-approved stove or fire is used.

 Read our helpful page on how to choose quality firewood.